If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 A chalky white baby stool could be a sign of a lack of bile, which normally turns a stool brown.

 A white stool might be a sign of a liver or gallbladder problem.
 Bile is a digestive fluid made in the liver and stored in the gallbladder.
 Your baby's stool gets its normal color from the bile as it is excreted during digestion.
-If your baby's liver doesn't produce bile, or if the bile is obstructed, his stool will be white.
+If your baby's liver doesn't produce bile, or if bile flow is blocked, their stool may appear white or grey.

-A white stool is very rare, but if your baby's poop is white, call your healthcare professional right away.
+A white stool is rare, but if your baby's poop is white, call your baby’s healthcare professional right away.

 The information in this section was derived from the following: